Contact us now

 Hoa Lu Capital

-Visiting the ancient capital of Hoa Lu offers a fascinating glimpse into Vietnam’s rich history.
-As the country’s first capital during the Dinh and Early Le dynasties (968-1009), the site features beautifully preserved temples dedicated to the emperors who ruled during this period.
+Visiting the ancient capital of Hoa Lu offers insight into Vietnam’s early history.
+As the country’s first capital during the Dinh and Early Le dynasties (968–1009), the site preserves elegant temples dedicated to its founding emperors, set against a backdrop of limestone mountains.

 Hike to Mua Cave